Why I’m Grateful People Are Taking Illness More Seriously

 This is not what happens when trauma is not shared.

-When trauma happens in solitude, or when it affects an already marginalized group, it is usually stigmatized to some degree or another — not valorized.
-And to get away from that stigma, we the traumatized often try as hard as we can to run from it, to lock it in the basement, and to throw away the key.
+When trauma happens in solitude, or when it affects an already marginalised group, it is usually stigmatised to some degree or another — not valorised.
+And to get away from that stigma, we the traumatised often try as hard as we can to run from it, to lock it in the basement, and to throw away the key.

 Advertisement